STUDENT FINANCIAL AID PROGRAMS

 Federal Work Study Program

-The Federal Work Study (FCWS) program is funded by the federal government and the University.
-FCWS provides a variety of on-campus employment opportunities for students, ranging from assisting with research to general office work, to community action projects.
-Students work an average of 10-12 hours per week during the semester, but may work up to 25 hours a week while working on campus.
-All funds earned through the Federal Work Study Program are received by the student through their regular bi-weekly paycheck.
+The Federal Work Study (FCWS) program is a need-based form of aid, funded by the federal government and the University.
+FCWS provides a variety of on-campus employment opportunities for students, ranging from assisting with research, general office work, to community action projects.
+Students work an average of 16-20 hours per week during the semester but may work up to 25 hours a week while working on campus.
+All funds earned through the Federal Work Study Program are received by the student through a regular bi-weekly paycheck.
 Students are not awarded an additional award on their student account.
-The presence of a financial aid award is to show a student’s eligibility.
-Eligibility for FWS is based on financial need as determined by the FAFSA.
+The presence of a financial aid award is to show a student’s eligibility only.
+DBU provides employment services to students through the Career Services Office located on the first floor of the Dean Learning Center.

 State Work Study Program

-• while others are based on special talents (athletics, music, etc.),
+while others are based on special talents (athletics, music, etc.), and

-• some are offered from university departments and/or endowments.
+some are offered from various university departments and/or endowments.

 New students should contact the Office of Admissions for complete and current information on scholarships for new students.
 Academic Merit Scholarships are awarded based on the scholarship amounts awarded during the academic year in which you started at DBU.
 Students who began attendance in previous academic years, please view your entering year's academic catalog for renewal amounts.